 MORE STAFF — First, we keep student-to-staff ratios low to ensure that boys have plenty of supervision and individual attention.
 Also, our staff are highly trained and most have bachelor or master’s degrees in their area of work.

 ADVENTURE-BASED THERAPY — Our students have regular opportunities to experience fun and challenging outdoor trips and activities.
 Students enjoy camping, backpacking, rappelling, canoeing, and hiking, climbing and cave exploration.
 Boys are challenged physically and learn the importance of responsibility, goals and perseverance.

 Academics mean a great deal to us at Teen Challenge Adventure Ranch, because we feel education is critical for future success.
-Within our accredited private Christian school, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.
+Within our private Christian school with fully accredited classes, students study on courses led by certified teachers, with individual tutoring available to aid those who are struggling.

-Parents from across the country, including Indiana,select Teen Challenge Adventure Ranch for their sons.
+Parents from across the country, including Indiana, select Teen Challenge Adventure Ranch for their son.

 Teens at Teen Challenge participate in a multitude of recreational activities, both on and off campus.
 We operate an adventure program.
 As well as being fun and physically challenging for the boys, it teaches them about reaching goals, communicating and dealing well with others.

 Many boys have turned their lives around and have gone on to make a difference for Christ after completing the program at Teen Challenge.
 We would like to talk with you to determine if our boarding school is a good option for your son.
 Whether you decide on Teen Challenge, a school in Indiana, or another option, we hope your family can experience the transformation that Christ can bring.
 Please read the rest of our website and use our inquiry form or call us today.

 Thank you for looking at Teen Challenge for your boy in Indiana